 For some companies, writing an on-hold script can seem a little daunting, but it need not be a problem.

-There are contracted services that can take this problem away from you by doing it for you, but again it is expensive in the long-run.
-Also, you can’t use the audio or script once outside of their contract as they have copyright on it.
+There are contracted services that can take this problem away from you by doing it for you, but again it is expensive in the long run.
+Also, you can’t use the audio or script once outside of their contract as they have the copyright on it.

 As this article is about how you can save money, the most cost-effective way is to write your own script.
 Secondary to that, you could hire a scriptwriter if you really don’t want to write your own.

 We have a guide to writing your script and we also offer some free template scripts too.
 It is not that difficult and you are the best person to explain your business.

 Hopefully, this article has given you some insight into the various options available and how you can save some money going forward.
 If you source your audio separately from your telephone system and only pay once for your audio you will save a lot of money.